 The Marquis Theater is unable to verify or guarantee the authenticity of tickets that were not purchased directly through an authorized sales channel (i.e. The Marquis Theater box office, Summit Music Hall box Office, Black Sheep box office or through

 There are a number of pay parking lots located around the venue (Costs to park may vary).
-You may also park at the Guaranty Bank Lot (located on the corner of 18th and Market.
-Ask one of our bartenders for a voucher and your parking is only $5.00.
-Finally, you can park on the street, but please note the parking meters have a 2 hour limit.
+You may also park at the Dairy Block Lot (located on 19th between Blake and Wazee).
+Ask one of our bartenders for a voucher and your parking is only $3.00.
+You can park on the street, but please note the parking meters have a 2 hour limit.